Meet the Team

 • Emily

 Emily brings a calm, thoughtful presence to Wildflower Meadows, with a strong background in admin and a deep personal understanding of neurodivergence.
-As a mum of three she knows how powerful the right environment can be for a child’s confidence and wellbeing.
-Emily is drawn to Wildflower’s values of nurture and individuality, and while her role is mostly behind the scenes, her kindness, patience, and quiet dedication help create the supportive space every child deserves.
+As a mum of three she knows how powerful the right environment can be for a young person’s confidence and wellbeing.
+Emily is drawn to Wildflower’s values of nurture and individuality, and while her role is mostly behind the scenes, her kindness, patience, and quiet dedication help create the supportive space every young person deserves.

 • Amy